 Of course people who live by the sea, don’t just make that choice for the nice views.

 Even the old age pensioner magazine SAGA, highlighted a study by Exeter University that found that the closer a person lived to our seaside, the better their health!

 They went on to suggest that the researchers showed that access to ‘good’ environments, like the seaside, helped to reduce the disparity in health between well-off and poorer social groups.

 Weatherproofing solutions for coastal, moorland and weather-beaten homes.

-I live in Devon and I remember when the storms of 2014 washed away the railway line at Dawlish (see photo at top of page) and despite the horrendous disruption it caused to the trains, can you imagine how the houses on the left of the image would have fared if their homes were not actually PROTECTED from the weather by the line itself?
+I live in Devon and I remember when the storms of 2014 washed away the railway line at Dawlish (see photo above) and despite the horrendous disruption it caused to the trains, can you imagine how the houses on the left of the image would have fared if their homes were not actually PROTECTED from the weather by the line itself?

 ….another reason why the Okehampton, Tavistock, Plymouth railway line should be re-opened, but I digress…..

 So instead of relying on facts and figures from some fella who sells paint and writes blogs like this one (!) what is the official line from the government on UK rainfall?